apalache-mc/apalache/docs/src/adr/014adr-precise-records.md

 According to the rule `[variant]`, the operator `Variant` wraps a record constructor that contains a string literal for the field `tag`.
-The variant contains the record that was passed in the constructor, whereas the other elements of the variant are captured with a fresh type variable `z`, which must be a row.
+The variant contains the record that was passed in the constructor, whereas the other alternatives of the variant are captured with a fresh type variable `z`, which must be a row.

 Importantly, we use rows at two levels: